transistorfet/molten/README.md

   to use an enum inside itself (eg. to make a tree data structure).
 It also doesn't properly calculate the enum size, because that will require having the target architecture info.

+- Garbage collection has been added using the Boehm-Demers-Weiser Conservative C Garbage Collector.
+It is possible to compile without the garbage collector by using the `--no-gc` command line argument.

 I'd be happy to hear of any additional features ideas or suggestions, if you'd like to leave them under "Issues" on github.